 - Place the baking trays in the middle and lower parts of the oven and bake the cookies for 15 minutes exactly.

-- After the baking time has elapsed remove the cookies from the oven and allow to cool completely on the baking trays.
+- As soon as the baking time has elapsed remove the cookies from the oven and allow to cool completely on the baking trays.

 - Once the Caramac Caramel Cookies have cooled they are ready for their Caramac drizzle.

 - Break up the Caramac bars and place in a heatproof, microwaveable bowl.

 - Zap the Caramac in 30 second spurts until it starts to melt, stirring in between each zap!